what is microsampling? a look at the bigger picture

 As our international and interpersonal networks grow larger and stronger, a little information can go a long way.
 Our world is getting smaller.
 Our technology is getting smaller, too.
 And it's getting a lot more powerful.

-For centuries, collecting blood specimens has been difficult, painful, and very, very important.
-It's an essential part of the process for scientific research, for developing new drugs, and for treating patients effectively.
+For centuries, collecting blood specimens has been difficult, and painful.
+Yet, it is an essential part of the process for scientific research, developing new drugs, and treating patients effectively.